 Welcome to Pittsburgh!
 What do you want to do first?
 Not sure yet?
 Well what about plans for tomorrow? …Well you still have time to decide… Where are you staying?
 You haven't booked a hotel yet?!?!

-Get a glimpse inside the life and works of August Wilson, the Pulitzer Prize-winning playwright at the first-ever permanent exhibit dedicated to his extraordinary essence.
+Get a glimpse inside the life and works of August Wilson, the Pulitzer Prize-winning playwright at the permanent exhibit dedicated to his extraordinary essence.
 August Wilson: The Writer’s Landscape is a 3,600-square-foot permanent exhibition located in the August Wilson African American Cultural Center (AWAACC), conveniently located in the Culutral District of Downtown Pittsburgh.

 August Wilson: The Writer’s Landscape takes a deep dive into Wilson’s life, including a window into Pittsburgh’s Hill District, where he was born and raised, the influential people he interacted with throughout his life and, of course, his award-winning work.
 The exhibition showcases the universal themes the prolific playwright tackled and the continued relevance of his work such as issues of race, representation, family and community.